Fiserv/ipg-na/docs/3dsecure-md/SOAPAPIIntegration.md

 We strongly recommend to also include billing and shipping information in your transaction request so that these details can be used in the transaction risk analysis for optimization of the EMV 3-D Secure flows.

-You can also include optional "CardHolderBrowserInformation" element if you are able to collect such data:
+You can also include optional CardHolderBrowserInformation element if you are able to collect such data:

 ```{r}